Combat Shock: Critical response

 Upon its initial release, Combat Shock received a mixed to negative critical response, with many critics expressing discomfort with its bleak tone and graphic content.
 Vincent Canby of The New York Times dismissed the film as a "family affair" that "means to be shocking but it more often prompts giggles.
 You don't often see movies as passionately, sincerely misguided as this."
 TV Guide gave it a negative review, calling it "an intensely downbeat film, although one with some obviously serious (if unsuccessfully realized) pretensions."
 Dennis Schwartz from Ozus' World Movie Reviews rated the film a C+, noting that director Buddy Giovinazzo "pours on his misgivings about this bad war, and offers his unbridled pretensions of it.
 But this downer drama... might be too much horror for the viewer to take without any light moments.
 Nevertheless it offers fine editing and FX work."

 Despite initial critical skepticism, Combat Shock has gained a cult following over the years, particularly among fans of independent and exploitation cinema.
 Retrospective reviews have often highlighted its raw portrayal of urban despair and psychological trauma.
 Kurt Dahlke of DVD Talk awarded the film 4 out of 5 stars, describing it as "filled to the brim with nerve-shredding nihilism, total despair, and a take no prisoners attitude – actually, it takes prisoners and tortures them before killing them – Combat Shock is one of the bleakest films you'll ever have the chance to see."
 He added, "It's so bleak it's almost laughable, but the pathos is too real, even with a mutant baby."
 Film Threat praised the film as an antithesis to more mainstream Vietnam War films like Platoon and Apocalypse Now, writing, "Combat Shock is dismal and depressing, and in its nerve-wracking realism it makes zero excuses for the establishment and its indifference."

 Critics have frequently noted the film's uncompromising and often disturbing depiction of a Vietnam veteran's struggle with PTSD and the harsh realities of urban poverty.
 MONDO DIGITAL described it as an "almost unbearably bleak study of post-traumatic urban torment [that] continues to chafe, shock, and amaze viewers."
 Starburst Magazine called it "relentlessly dark and hopeless," with final scenes that "will stay with you for a long, long time."
 Reviewers have drawn comparisons to other bleak and psychologically intense films such as the films Eraserhead and Taxi Driver, recognizing Combat Shock's unique blend of grindhouse aesthetics with a serious examination of its protagonist's mental deterioration.
-While acknowledging its low budget and occasional amateurish elements, many have lauded the film's effectiveness in conveying a profound sense of hopelessness and its refusal to flinch from life's grim realities.
+While acknowledging its low budget and occasional amateurish elements, many have lauded the film's effectiveness in conveying a profound sense of hopelessness and its refusal to flinch from life's grim realities..
+The film has also become a time piece -- "putting you right back into 1980’s Staten Island, with train stations and streets filled with garbage and graffiti" -- because it was filmed on the streets and not in a studio.